What IS the difference between marketing and sales content?

 - This approach helps discover the deeper insights required, as well as identifies required visual and other communication support assets

-- Communication support assets that are designed for customer’s internal conversations to enroll colleagues and stakeholders and build consensus.
+- Communication support assets that are designed for the customer’s internal conversations to enroll colleagues and stakeholders and build consensus.
 This is a critical and not typically provided asset group

 - Situation-ready content — all supplemental educational and proof assets.